 There is nothing more exciting than that moment when you can choose your kitchen design during a renovation.
-In fact, our director, Sarah, knows as she has been doing just that for her family’s ‘project’ home.
+In fact, I know as I have been doing just that for my family’s ‘project’ home.
 However, it can be tricky to decide where to start and seriously think about what you need to do.
-So follow our expert guide on how to choose your own design within budget to create the perfect kitchen for your home.
+So follow my expert guide on how to choose your own design within budget to create the perfect kitchen for your home.

 The planning process